Art, Design and the Cultural Landscape.

 Editorial director: Voices

-As editorial director of Maze Row Voices, I shape the publication’s creative and editorial vision across print and digital.
+As editorial director of Voices at Maze Row, I shape the publication's creative and editorial vision across print and digital platforms.
 Working with a global network of writers, photographers, filmmakers and culinary voices, I commission and edit stories that explore wine, food and culture, treating wine as a cultural artefact and social ritual rather than a purely technical subject.

-My approach draws on curatorial studies at the Royal College of Art and formal wine training (WSET Level 2), positioning Voices at the intersection of sensory experience and cultural discourse.
+My approach draws on curatorial studies at the Royal College of Art and formal WSET wine training, positioning Voices at the convergence of sensory experience and cultural interpretation.

 -